RedHatInsights/edge-api/README.md

 The **edge-api** project is an API server for fleet edge management capabilities.
 The API server will provide [Restful web services](https://www.redhat.com/en/topics/api/what-is-a-rest-api).
 This is a [Golang](https://golang.org/) project developed using Golang 1.14. *Make sure you have at least this version installed.*

+## <a name="archictecture">Project Architecture</a>

-Below you can see where the `edge-api application sits in respect to the interaction with the user and the device at the edge to be managed.
+Below you can see where the `edge-api` application sits in respect to the interaction with the user and the device at the edge to be managed.

 ```
                                           ┌──────────┐